-The purposes of the HP-l subdistrict are to provide for the preservation and protection of buildings, not otherwise designated SEC, CS, or CU, which satisfy the Historical Site Criteria in the Comprehensive Framework Plan and to permit authorization of adaptive uses not otherwise permitted where found to be beneficial to the purposes of heritage preservation.
-(Ord.
-997, Repealed and Replaced, 10/31/2002; Ord.
-953 §2, Reorg&Renum, 11/30/2000)
+The purposes of the HP-l subdistrict are to provide for the preservation and protection of buildings which satisfy the Historical Site Criteria in the Comprehensive Framework Plan and to permit authorization of adaptive uses not otherwise permitted where found to be beneficial to the purposes of heritage preservation.

-§ 34.4755 DEFINITION
+§ 36.4755 DEFINITION

 Historical Landmark means any building, structure, or physical object and the premises on which it is located which is recognized to be of particular cultural, aesthetic, educational, or historical significance under the Historical Site Criteria of the Comprehensive Plan.
-See also Historical Building definition at MCC 34,0005.
+See also Historical Building definition at MCC 36,0005.